TC00QA/AndroidTV_Linux/README.md

 ## What boxes can be used

 Most boxes you find avaliable can be used, most of them are manufacturerd exactly the same.
 Your biggest factor at play will be the processor.
 It is down to you what processor you choose and why.
-Another main factor to be lookign out for when purchasing is the name of the box.
+Another main factor to be looking out for when purchasing is the name of the box.
 This will be something like X96 Max or T95.
-They made have different designs but the install guides are pretty much the same aslong as they have the same 'name'.
+They may have different designs but the install guides are pretty much the same aslong as they have the same 'name'.

 ## How to install linux (App)